AngelEsquivelJr/JerseyStoreApplication/README.md

 - Thank you (name contributors)

 ### TODO
 - Wait for approval.
-Then begin working on Customer View.
+Then begin working on Manager View.
 - If not passed, fix all mistakes.
+- Once approved waste no time on manager view.
 - Features planned
 - Known bugs (shortlist)